***FREE*** subscription to

 Teaching ESL Verb Tenses to Adults

-When teaching ESL verb tenses to students of English as a Second Language or English as a Foreign Language, verb conjugation is only one part of verb tense lesson plans.
-Students can often easily memorize the conjugation for all tenses, but the more difficult part of verb usage is knowing which verb tense to use when.
+When teaching ESL verb tenses to English language learners, conjugation is only one part of verb tense lesson plans.
+Students can often easily memorize and match pronouns and conjugated verbs, but the more difficult part of verb usage is knowing which verb tense to use and when to use it.

-In addition to conjugation, the two main things an ESL teacher has to teach about verb tenses are form and function.
-Here's an overview of these two elements.
+Moving beyond conjugation, the two main things an ESL teacher has to teach about verb tenses are form and function.

 I am dancing in the street.